LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D2-CloudFlarePages.md

 Open your browser to `http://localhost:5173`.
 When your frontend calls `/api/web-service/...`, Vite intercepts the request, adds your API key from `.env`, and forwards it to the third-party API.
 Your key never appears in the browser's Network tab.

-## Part 2: Deploy to Cloudflare Pages
+## Write a Cloudflare Proxy Function and Deploy to Pages

 Once the Vite proxy is working locally, deploy your app to Cloudflare Pages.